 Collaboration in Training and Innovation for Growing, Evolving and Networked Societies

-The closing date for applications for Call 1 was Friday 10 July 2020.
-Call 2 will launch in January 2021.
+The closing date for applications was Friday 10 July 2020.
+We are no longer accepting applications for this programme.

 Why should I apply to CITI-GENS?

 The Collaboration in Training and Innovation for Growing, Evolving and Networked Societies (CITI-GENS) programme at Queen’s University Belfast is a MSCA COFUND Doctoral Training Programme.
 It will recruit and train 20 outstanding international early stage researchers (ESRs) who will be transformed into a professional and skilled cohort addressing global challenges aligned to the themes of the Belfast Region City Deal innovation ecosystem: Information Technology, Advanced Manufacturing, Life Sciences and the Creative Industries.

 Here are some reasons why you should apply!